EsabellB15/SALES-DATA-ANALYSIS/README.md

 ## Data Transformations
 1. Convert all 12 CSV files into Excel format files.
-2. Merge all 12 CSV files into one CSV file in SQL.
+2. Merge all 12 CSV files into one CSV file (SQL)
 3. Checked for Null Values: 898 rows were found and deleted (SQL)
 4. Check for missing values: No missing values were identified (SQL)
 5. Convert columns to the correct data type (SQL)